stanford-rc/bookstack/README.md

 ## MariaDB

-Upgrading the MariaDB container involves shutting down the entire Docker Compose stack, updating the `docker-compose.yaml` file, and bringing up _just_ the database.
+Upgrading the MariaDB container involves shutting down the entire Docker Compose stack, sometimes updating the `docker-compose.yaml` file, and bringing up _just_ the database.
 You then run the upgrade command, and bring up the Bookstack application.

 The entire stack must be shut down, because everything in the stack relies on the database.

 To stop the stack, run `docker-compose down`, which will shut down everything, but leave the volumes intact.

-It's then safe to update to the newer `docker-compose.yaml` file.
+If you plan on doing a major upgrade (such as from 11.4 to 11.7), it's now safe to update to the newer `docker-compose.yaml` file, and then run `docker-compose pull db` to download the MariaDB image under the new tag.
+If you just want to upgrade to the latest minor version, skip changing the `docker-compose.yaml` file, and just run the `docker-compose pull db` command.
+This will trigger Docker Compose to check for a newer container image, under the existing tag.

 Next, run `docker-compose up --no-start`.
 That creates everything, but does not start any services.
 This will download the new MariaDB container image,